-A Year for the Record Books TRACKING THE ENERGY REVOLUTION GLOBAL 2016
+A Year for the Record Books

-FEBRUARY 2016 A Year for the Record Books Tracking the Energy Revolution-Global 2016 edition February 2016 © 2016 Clean Energy Canada ISBN: 978-0-9950609-0-6 All rights reserved.
+A Year for the Record Books Tracking the Energy Revolution-Global 2016 edition

+February 2016

+© 2016 Clean Energy Canada ISBN: 978-0-9950609-0-6

+All rights reserved.
 Permission is granted to reproduce all or part of this publication for non-commercial purposes, as long as the source is cited as "Clean Energy Canada".

 Available digitally at www.cleanenergycanada.org.

+Design: GOOD Company

+Source Data

-Design: GOOD Company Source Data All data referenced are from Bloomberg New Energy Finance, unless otherwise indicated and accurate as of February 24, 2016.
+All data referenced are from Bloomberg New Energy Finance, unless otherwise indicated and accurate as of February 24, 2016.
 Financial estimates are based on 2015 US dollars, unless otherwise indicated.

-About Clean Energy Canada Clean Energy Canada works to accelerate Canada's transition to a clean and renewable energy system.
+About Clean Energy Canada

+Clean Energy Canada works to accelerate Canada's transition to a clean and renewable energy system.
 We collaborate with civil society, governments and the private sector to build awareness and support for solutions that address climate disruption and foster an energy efficient, environmentally responsible and prosperous economy.

-CENTRE FOR DIALOGUE SIMON FRASER UNIVERSITY

-TRACK THE ENERGY

-Canada and around the world.
+Clean Energy Canada is an initiative of the Centre for Dialogue at Simon Fraser University.

+Cover photo: Workers assemble a large solar panel array at India's Gujarat solar park.
+In 2015, India regained fifth place globally for clean energy investment, and has set aggressive targets to produce more clean energy in the years ahead.

+Credit: Sam Panthaky, AFP, Getty Images.

-Photo, opposite: Green Energy Project in Bhutan An Asian Development Bank (ADB) green energy project that brings greater electrification to rural households in Bhutan and boosts access to green power in neighboring India.
+Photo, opposite: Green Energy Project in Bhutan

+An Asian Development Bank (ADB) green energy project that brings greater electrification to rural households in Bhutan and boosts access to green power in neighboring India.

 Credit: Asian Development Bank, Flickr.